 In some left turn accident cases, a particularly challenging factor arises when another vehicle attempts to pass the turning car.
 This maneuver can create a highly dangerous situation as both cars may converge into the same lane simultaneously.
 The risks are heightened if the turning vehicle does not signal its intentions promptly or if the passing driver fails to anticipate the turn, leading to a potentially disastrous outcome.
 The consequences of colliding with a car that is trying to pass can be severe.

 Left-turn accidents encompass a wide range of incidents, varying from minor fender benders to more severe collisions with significant injuries.
-Within this spectrum, T-boned while turning left accidents are often recognized as the most serious.
+T-boned while turning left accidents are not only the most common type of left turn accidents but they are often recognized as the most serious.
 But what exactly characterizes a T-bone accident?

 A T-bone accident, also referred to as a side-impact collision, occurs when one vehicle directly strikes another on the passenger or driver’s side, typically around the doors.
 The impact creates a collision pattern resembling the shape of the letter “T,” hence the name “T-bone” accident.
 These accidents predominantly occur at intersections, where one or both drivers may have unlawfully entered, leaving little time for evasive actions.
 Oftentimes, drivers involved in T-bone accidents fail to adhere to stop signs or red lights before colliding with the other vehicle.
 Such accidents are typically the result of inattentiveness towards road signs and signals, leading to a failure to reduce speed.
 The consequences of T-bone accidents can be severe, resulting in significant injuries.